ReactiveHTML/rimmel/README.md

 ## Stream Processing
 Sources normally emit raw data, not meant to display in a UI (e.g.: a `ScrollEvent` or a `MouseEvent`), so what we do is to process and format them.
-RxJS comes with a comprehensive set of utility functions to transform data streams.
+RxJS comes with a comprehensive set of utility functions to transform data streams, so Rimmel doesn't offer any.
+This enables you to choose any

 ## Event Sources
 Rimmel supports event listeners from all DOM elements.